AlternateKeyboard/ASERT/README.md

 I just happened to see row swap here. https://www.slant.co/options/21471/~row-swap-qwdfgy-review

-Created a heatmap for it: https://imgur.com/5gOjvgv

 May have found the original creator Phynnboi (inactive) who called it ASERTH in Dec 2008 https://forum.colemak.com/topic/42-what-makes-colemak-better-than-the-alternatives/

 Found another person who made it independently in 2016 and called it ASERT https://www.reddit.com/r/MechanicalKeyboards/comments/5jxsv8/i_designed_a_new_keyboard_layout_a_simple_qwerty/

 After looking at it for a while, I added the NYJ loop instead of U-J swap.
 This is a much better change, even though it breaks the pattern of just up and down, to get the common N under a finger, Y into a good spot, and infrequent J into a bad spot.
-Thus it becomes ASERT-NIOP instead of row swap.
-Heatmap: https://imgur.com/ComDNbR
+At possible risk on confusion I'm still calling this ASERT since the other 2 never picked up traction.

 ### POSSIBLE CHANGES???

-See my other file ASETG
+See my other file ASETG.